-As of December 31, 2013, our patent portfolio consisted of approximately 20 issued U.S. patents and 58 pending U.S. patent applications.
+As of December 31, 2014, our patent portfolio consisted of approximately 32 issued U.S. patents and 48 pending U.S. patent applications.
 Of these, our issued U.S. patents expire between approximately 2021 and 2031.
 We are also seeking patent protection for our proprietary technology in other countries throughout the world.
-In addition, we have licensed 31 other U.S. patents and patent applications owned by Smiths Medical ASD, Inc., or Smiths Medical, under the terms of an agreement described below.
-We also have seven pending U.S. trademark applications and seven pending foreign trademark applications, as well as 13 trademark registrations, including four U.S. trademark registrations and nine foreign trademark registrations.
+We also have eight pending U.S. trademark applications and six pending foreign trademark applications, as well as 14 trademark registrations, including four U.S. trademark registrations and ten foreign trademark registrations.

-In July 2012, we entered into an agreement with Smiths Medical pursuant to which we were granted, through certain assignments and certain nonexclusive and exclusive, worldwide, fully paid-up, royalty-free licenses, certain rights to patents and patent applications related to ambulatory infusion pumps and related software and accessories for the treatment of diabetes.
+In July 2012, we entered into an agreement with Smiths Medical pursuant to which we were granted, through certain assignments and certain non-exclusive and exclusive, worldwide, fully paid-up, royalty-free licenses, certain rights to patents and patent applications related to ambulatory infusion pumps and related software and accessories for the treatment of diabetes.
 We agreed to pay \$5.0 million in license fees and to share equally any associated sublicense revenues we may receive.
-As of December 31, 2013, we had paid \$3.0 million of such license fees and have not entered into any sublicense agreements.
+As of December 31, 2014, we had paid the initial license fees in full and have not entered into any sublicense agreements.

-Our development and commercialization agreement with DexCom provides us with a non-exclusive license to integrate the DexCom G4 PLATINUM into t:sensor.
-For additional information, see "-Research and Development."
+Our development and commercialization agreement with DexCom provides us with a non-exclusive license to integrate the DexCom G4 PLATINUM into t:slim G4.
+For additional information, see "Research and Development."